kurtschlueter/GitHubFrameworkStats/README.md

 5. Organizing my Code Before Moving Forward

 So what I decided to do was to create a Framework class and instantiate it 4 times for the 4 different frameworks.
+I created a table class to be able to display the frameworks in whatever order desired.
+It sort of began taking the form of MVC with a runner file acting as the controller, a framework file acting as the model, and a view file acting as the view.
+At this stage I was content enough with the organization to move forward.

+Side note.
+I was having trouble accessing DOM elements in my js code.
+Initially I used the window.onload function but was annoyed with having to do so.
+I figured out that I mistakenly put the script tags in the head of the DOM so the scripts had already run before the DOM was even created.
+THis has happened to me before so I should have known better.
+It was a simple fix.
+I moved the script to the bottom on the body.

+6. The View

+Displaying and being able to order the data was the next step.
+This was pretty simple since everything was already set up.
+I created three prototype functions for the table class (orderTable, createTable, clearTable).
+The orderTable function was a bit tricky using vanilla JS but not terrible.
+Now the table header could be clicked to order the data in desc order for that particular property.
+If clicked again, the order would go asc, and so on.